kimichenn/self-fed-memory/README.md

 A personalized AI assistant with long-term memory that learns from your notes, conversations, and experiences.
 Built with retrieval-augmented generation (RAG) to provide personalized responses grounded in your own knowledge base.

+⚠️ Work in Progress: This repo is still under development.
+The UI and per-chat saves are partially implemented; expect bugs.

 ## Overview

 This system ingests your personal notes and documents, converts them into semantic embeddings stored in a vector database, and uses GPT-4.1 to answer questions with full context of your life, preferences, and experiences.
 Think of it as "ChatGPT with perfect memory of who you are."